haribharadwaj/syllabi/CSD2087_HearingConservationRestoration.md

 We will use a group discussion board within  Canvas for Q&A and discussion.
 Rather than emails, using the discussion board is the preferred method for asking questions outside class.
 Using the discussion board allows for getting help quickly and efficiently both from classmates, and the instructor.
-You are encouraged to ask *and answer* questions about logistics, content, assignments, case/research presentations, or exams.
+You are encouraged to ask *and answer* questions about logistics, content, assignments, and research presentations.
-However, please do *not* share explicit solutions to assignments, exams etc.
+However, please do *not* share explicit solutions to assignments, etc.
 You are also encouraged to share any ideas, articles, videos, or other resources related to hearing preservation and restoration that you think would be interesting and/or beneficial to others.